In the earliest days of electrical power, (the late 1800s) the inventor of the

 on earth, or too low in gain to properly receive ET's relatively weak television signals.

-two to three hundred-meters each could be easily excavated into the earth of a high desert, such as the Atacama in Chile,
+An array of large dishes, from two to three hundred-meters each, could be easily excavated into the earth of a high and dry area, such

 Television requires a relatively wide bandwidth, between 3 to 5MHz for 20 to 60 or so frames per second.